DEVELOPMENTS AND RENOVATIONS

 Renaissance Nashville Hotel

 611 Commerce St.

-The Renaissance Hotel has undergone a $20-million building renovation and spent $5 million to renovate meeting space.
+The Renaissance Hotel underwent a $20-million building renovation and spent $5 million to renovate meeting space.
 The hotel has updated its guest rooms, suites, and bathrooms.
 The renovated rooms include a local touch, with every room’s bathroom receiving a mural from Hatch Show Print.
-The property has used meeting space and ballrooms in the former Nashville Convention Center’s northern portion for 30 years beginning in 2014.
+The property will use meeting space and ballrooms in the former Nashville Convention Center’s northern portion for 30 years beginning in 2014.